Who we are

 Tanuja is Director of Research at Theatre Bristol and has spoken on independent theatremaking and artist development at events and conferences including Mayfest, Dialogue, Ovalhouse, and as a guest of the British Council at Seoul Performing Arts Market.
 She is a 2017-18 Bristol Old Vic Leverhulme Art Scholar.

 Tim has released 3 albums with radiophonic pop group Angeltech and was part of the North Sea Navigator band for their first 2 records.
 He writes Doctor Who audio dramas for Big Finish and is regularly commissioned by BBC Radio Drama.
-His first play for BBC Radio 4, The Morpeth Carol, won the 2014 Radio Academy Award for best drama.
+His first play for BBC Radio 4, The Morpeth Carol, won the 2014 Radio Academy Award for best drama, and his Radio 3 play, The Stroma Sessions, was nominated for the 2017 Tinniswood Award.
+He also writes for screen and is currently screenwriter on a sci-fi TV series for EndemolShine China.

 What others have said about our work